 Aside from identifying your triggers, maintaining a really great skincare regiment and keeping stress low is key.
 And if you are suffering from a major flare up like I was a couple of years ago, seek professional help- a low dose of antibiotics for a couple of weeks fixed all my problems.
 My major flare up includes redness, dryness, pimple like bumps and a terrible texture all over my face….not things you want to just live with!!
 So seek professional help if you struggle with symptoms similar to those!

 These are great ways to keep your skin looking young.
 I do botox for TMJ and just started experimenting with a little in my forehead (baby botox) to smooth out those forehead lines.
 I don’t do a lot of it though, because as an actress I NEED to be able to move all parts of my face…I just want to soften the forehead lines a tiny tad!
 The TMJ botox is a life saver and keeps me from grinding/clenching my teeth at night…if you suffer from TMJ, definitely look into it and check my story highlights on Instagram for details about the treatment and who I go to here in LA.
+If you’re not so local though, you can visit this NYC clinic instead or elsewhere depending on where you live.
+I do honestly recommend a little bit of botox for these reasons, it will make you feel great and give you that extra boost of confidence where needed!

 I don’t do fillers, but I am not opposed to them in the future.
 I have a lot of friends who do them sparingly and you would never know they had them!
 I think making sure it is all minimal is key- you don’t want to change your face, just lightly enhance it.
 One person asked about lumps from fillers, which can often be a problem when the filler is injected in “bead” form instead of a long “string” type method.
 I asked my personal doctor, and he said that massaging them will help them flatten out…but if you still have them after a few weeks that you can get them to go away by dissolving them with an injectable enzyme.
 HE said that it shouldn’t feel lumpy after a few weeks, and if it does that usually means the injector didn’t do a good job!
 But filler can be dissolved, so it’s an easy fix!